-Four dedicated teams were assembled at A1QA to complete the tasks: three of them ensured quality of web services and one ran tests on mobile devices.
+Four dedicated teams were assembled at a1qa to complete the tasks: three of them ensured the quality of web services and one ran tests on mobile devices.

 The customer’s main business objective was to have the product live within the shortest time possible.

 The development of the portal is a continuous process.
-At the very start there was a single web service with a limited number of features.
-As time passed and user base increased, the product was scaled to the set of different components.
+At the very start, there was a single web service with a limited number of features.
+As time passed and the user base increased, the product was scaled to the set of different components.

-Further on, the portal acquired responsive design to provide top-notch user experience.
-In this context, QA team had to run UI testing.
+Further on, the portal acquired responsive design to provide a top-notch user experience.
+In this context, the QA team had to run UI testing.

-Active application of the CMS like system to manage the contents of the website attracted lots of white label partners.
-This enhanced the customer’s stature due to the extensive advertising campaign by one of the WL partners and led to the increase of testing required.
+Active application of the CMS-like system to manage the contents of the website attracted lots of white label partners.
+This enhanced the customer’s stature due to the extensive advertising campaign by one of the WL partners and led to an increase of testing required.

-All A1QA engineers on the project were HIPAA-certified specialists.
-To ensure full compliance with HIPAA, they took the regulations into account when creating testing plan and strategy.
+All a1qa engineers on the project were HIPAA-certified specialists.
+To ensure full compliance with HIPAA, they took the regulations into account when creating a testing plan and strategy.